kore4lyf/notes/bsv_blockchain_notes/hashFunction.md

 ### What are Hash Functions?
 #### What are Hash Functions?
 A hash function is a mathematical process that maps a bitstring of any length to a bitstring of a defined length.
-The term hash function, it means secure cryptographic or ideal hash function.
+The term hash function, it means **secure cryptographic hash function**.
-The output values of hash functions are often referred to as message digests, hash values, checksums, or hashes.
+The output values of hash functions are often referred to as message
+- digests
+- hash values
+- checksums
+- hashes

-- A **one-way hash function** must be: **preimage resistant** and **second preimage resistant**, While a **secure cryptographic** or ideal hash function must be **preimage resistant**, **second preimage resistant**, and **collision resistant**.
+A **one-way hash function** must be: **preimage resistant** and **second preimage resistant**, While a **secure cryptographic** or ideal hash function must be **preimage resistant**, **second preimage resistant**, and **collision resistant**.

-- A **preimage** is the data that is input into a hash function to calculate a hash.
+A **preimage** is the data that is input into a hash function to calculate a hash.

-**Preimage Resistant** - This property means that it should be computationally hard to reverse a hash function.
-In other words, if a hash function h produced a hash value z, then it should be a difficult process to find any input value x that hashes to z.
-This property protects against an attacker who only has a hash value and is trying to find the input.
+**Preimage Resistant** - This property means that it should be computationally infeasible to reverse a hash function. **In other words if h(x) = z , then it should be infeasible to find x given z.**

-**Second Preimage Resistant** - referred to as “weak collision resistance.”
-It is computationally infeasible to find any second input which has the same output as any specified input.
-Imagine a hash function is given and it is second preimage resistance, but the resistance is not preimage.
-The outcome of such a result might be contradictory which implies that you will have to get preimage resistance before you can get second preimage resistance.
+**Second Preimage Resistant** -  It is computationally infeasible to find any second input which has the same output as any specified input.

+> A hash function muat be preimage resistance before you can get second preimage resistance.

--  This property means given an input and its hash, it should be hard to find a different input with the same hash.
--  In other words, if a hash function h for an input x produces hash value h(x), then it should be difficult to find any other input value y such that h(y) = h(x).
+**This property means given an input and its hash, it should be hard to find a different input with the same hash.**  In other words, if a hash function h for an input x produces hash value h(x), then it should be difficult to find any other input value y such that h(y) = h(x).
--  This property of hash function protects against an attacker who has an input value and its hash, and wants to substitute different value as legitimate value in place of original input value.

 **Collision Resistance** - This property means it should be hard to find two different inputs of any length that result in the same hash.
 This property is also referred to as collision free hash function.
 - Collision resistance also has similarities with the second preimage resistance, and because of this, collision resistance can also be called “weak collision resistance.”

-However, before a hash function can be referred to as collision resistance, it must have a minimum of 160 bits length.
+ > However, before a hash function can be referred to as collision resistance, it must have a minimum of 160 bits length.

 ##### Popular Hash Function
-**Message Digest (MD)** -
+**Markle Damgard (MD)** -  2, 4, 5, 6
 - MD5 was most popular and widely used hash function for quite some years.

 - The MD family comprises of hash functions MD2, MD4, MD5 and MD6.
 It was adopted as Internet Standard RFC 1321.
 It is a 128-bit hash function.